 The probability of the bypass circuit untimely operation is lower than the probability of a failure of the cell.

-If the bypass operation is not instantaneous, the power system design is able to operate without damage during the transient situation.
+If the bypass operation is not instantaneous, the power subsystem design is able to operate without damage during the transient situation.

 The maximum number of cells that can be bypassed after a failure or a wrong command is equal to the number of failures allowed by the specific mission design.